Do Fly Screens block the light?

 We recommend this mesh for all areas of the UK except in parts of Scotland where Midges are present and other parts of the UK where Corn Flies and Thunder Bugs/Thrips are present.

-Midge mesh has a tighter weave than Standard insect mesh to ensure Midges, Corn Flies and Thunder Bugs/Thrips cannot penetrate, however the visibility and airflow is reduced slightly.
+Midge mesh has a tighter weave than Standard Insect Mesh to ensure Midges, cannot penetrate, however, the visibility and airflow is reduced slightly.

-This mesh will keep out the same as Standard insect mesh + Midges, Corn Flies and Thunder Bugs/Thrips
+This mesh will keep out the same as Standard Insect Mesh + smaller insects such as Midges,

 Yes - all of our screens have powder coated aluminium frames and weatherproof mesh and fixings so they can be fitted internally or externally.